SamG101-Developer/SPP-Primer/Writerside/topics/1-2-Build-Tool.md

 # 1.2.
 Build Tool

 The build tool `S++` uses is called `spp`.
 It is a command line tool that can be used to compile and run S++ programs.
-The Intellij program will call the `spp` command line tool to compile and run S++ programs.
+The Intellij plugin will call the `spp` command line tool to compile and run S++ programs.
 The `spp` tool required the `build.toml` script, that is located in the root directory of the project, sibling to the `src` directory.
 The build script contains a simple set of rules for the `spp` tool to follow when compiling and running